-This feature first appeared in the Crystal Palace v Arsenal matchday programme – 28/12/17
+This interview first appeared in the Crystal Palace v Arsenal matchday programme – 28th December 2017

 Against Watford earlier this month, Julian Speroni continued his legacy at Selhurst Park by becoming only the fourth player in Palace history to reach the 400-game mark.
 Here he speaks about the virtues of being patient, allowing him to do what he loves most at the place he most loves to do it.

 If it’s hard to remember a time when Crystal Palace and Julian Speroni didn’t go hand in hand – or more fittingly glove in glove – that’s because it is.
 4,868 days had elapsed between the adored custodian first appearing between the Palace posts on the opening day of the 2004/05 season in a shirt three sizes too big for him, to game number 400 against Watford earlier this month.

 In those 13 years, the highlights are lengthy.
 Denying Luke Varney, Ashley Barnes and Troy Deeney in crunch clashes such as Hillsborough 2010, Brighton 2013 and the play-off final.
 Being the proverbial brick wall on his way to three successive Player of the Year awards between 2008 and 2010.
 An emotional evening in 2015 as he featured for both the Eagles and former club Dundee in his testimonial.
 Every Eagles fan will have their own personal memorable moment.